sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tigervnc-server-minimal</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A minimal installation of TigerVNC server
+Short desc    : A minimal installation of TigerVNC server
 URL          : http://www.tigervnc.com
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The VNC system allows you to access the same desktop from a wide
+Descript     : The VNC system allows you to access the same desktop from a wide
              : variety of platforms.
 This package contains minimal installation
              : of TigerVNC server, allowing others to access the desktop on your
              : machine.